 EcoVillage has also preserved 80 percent of its 175 acres as green space.
 The property includes an organic farm, a neighborhood root cellar, and community gardens, ponds and woodlands.

 What about the eight out of 10 people who say they’re not moving anywhere?
 The growing movement to make cities “age friendly” shares many of the “livability” goals of environmentalists — such as increased walkability, public transit options and community gardens.
-At least 28 U.S. municipalities, as well as AARP, have joined the World Health Organization’s Global Network of Age-Friendly Cities and Communities.
+Growing numbers of U.S. municipalities, as well as AARP, have joined the World Health Organization’s Global Network of Age-Friendly Cities and Communities.

 One pioneer is Portland, Ore.
 The city is bike and pedestrian friendly with a network of light rail, buses and streetcars.
 Its Green Building and Development Program works with residents and businesses to encourage sustainability.